bnadlerjr/tavi/README.md

 #### Issues / Roadmap

 Use GitHub [issues](https://github.com/bnadlerjr/tavi/issues) for reporting bugs and feature requests.
-This library is meant to be lightweight so I probably won't be adding much more support outside of some new field types.
-Feel free to submit pull requests for any critical features you think may be missing.
+This library is meant to be lightweight so I probably won't be adding many features but feel free to submit pull requests for any critical features you think may be missing.

 #### Patches / Pull Requests